jeromecoupe/rtmam_tooling/README.md

 1. install Node and NPM
 2. Install dependencies `npm i`
-3. Run `npm run dev` to run a dev server and watch your sass / HTML changes
+3. Run `npm run dev` to run a development server and watch your changes
-4. Have a beer
+4. Run `npm run build` to build the project (production)